nimbix/jardoc/docs/apps_tutorial.md

 }
 ```

 The last section, image, refer to logo that will be displayed inside Jarvice interface, for our application.
-It has to be encoded to text.
+It has to be encoded as text.
 Let's add an image to our application.
 Download a basic sample from wikimedia:

 ```